marcwiest/primera/README.md

 ## Shoelace CSS

-The [Shoelace](//shoelace.style/) CSS Framework is included by default to demonstrate PostCSS.
+The [Shoelace](//shoelace.style/) CSS Framework is included by default.

 ## PostCSS & ES6 Resources